• Share this on:

 Which products are you competing with?

 Competition for soap mostly comes from within the category, from different ingredients and designs with different benefits.
 The COVID-19 pandemic has made consumers more aware of personal hygiene.
 Not only in their home, but also on the road.
 This has boosted interest in liquid soap without water and disinfection gels.
-However, these strictly functional products do not directly compete with the soaps in the HDHT category that have high emotional and gift value.
+However, these strictly functional products do not directly compete with soaps in the HDHT category that have high emotional and gift value.

 Tips:

 • Compare your products and company to the competition.
-You can use ITC Trade Map to find exporters per country and compare on market segment, price, quality and target countries.
+You can use the ITC Trade Map to find exporters per country.

-• Focus on design, craftsmanship, quality and the story behind your products to stand out from your competitors.
+• Focus on special ingredients, design, your sustainable values and the story behind your products to stand out from your competitors.

 4. What are the prices for soap on the European market?